FREQUENTLY ASKED QUESTIONS - (outdated from July 2018. 2019 Event updates are forthcoming)

 Note: All Suntrail Course & Buff® Long Course participants have to have some paddling experience in advance of the race, and have to sign an affidavit of skills.
 Racers signed up to Run Duathlon, of course, do not!

 I don’t have a good enough MTB, is this race for me?

 At this time, our Mountain Bike rentals are almost sold out.
 Racers may still be able to request one during online registration.
 Registration refunds will not be provided on the basis that the organizers cannot confirm your bike.

 Is it necessary to ride a Mountain bike?

 Pretty much!
 All courses include a significant portion of trail riding, so you will want to bring your mountain bike, preferably with suspension although not mandatory.
 Considerations include very rocky trails, mud, and steep, uneven descents.
 Access points are often quite far away if there's a breakdown.
-We strongly discourage using any bicycle with thin tires.
+We strongly discourage using any bicycle with thin tires, even on the sprint courses, as you may find long sections unrideable.
 IMPORTANT NOTE: Road bikes and Cyclocross bikes are NOT allowed on the Buff® Long Course, and not recommended for Suntrail Course, Subaru Duathlon & Run Duathlon.
 A recently-tuned Mountain Bike is actually part of the mandatory gear for the Buff Long Course, but we do not want anyone to have to walk their bike out of the woods so please consider using a recently-tuned and reliable mountain bike for a enjoyable race experience for the sprint courses as well.
 All Kids Race participants need to bring a suitably-sized bicycle.

 How environmentally-friendly is this exactly?

 We recognize the privilege of hosting an event within the Niagara Escarpment Biosphere Preserve and take the responsibility very seriously.
 Each year we take several initiatives to minimize environmental impacts including: consolidating transportation wherever possible, making use of existing infrastructure, and ensuring the finish line party is both low-waste and low-impact.
 This event is Bullfrog Powered.

 How much does it cost?